joed7/Python/numpy.md

 * Matrix sum of each row `np.sum(x,axis=1)`
 * Matrix sum of all element `np.sum(x)`

 __Note__ In the examples shown in the [code](https://github.com/joed7/fose_python/blob/master/matrix-numpy.py), all of the matrices have the same shape.
 That does not necessarily have to be the case.
-Numpy has a concept of __Broadcasting__ which allows arithmetic operations between two matrix of different shape if they satisfy broadcasting criterion.
+Numpy has a concept of __Broadcasting__ which allows arithmetic operations between two matrix of different shape, if they satisfy broadcasting criterion.

 ###Broadcasting